janus-idp/backstage-showcase/e2e-tests/docs/CI.md

 ### Automation Processes

-- **Scripts Used:**
+- **Script Used:**

   - **`openshift-ci-tests.sh`**: Automates the setup of the test environment, deployment of RHDH instances, and execution of tests.

-- **Automated Steps:**
+**High-Level Overview of `openshift-ci-tests.sh`:**

+The `openshift-ci-tests.sh` script orchestrates the deployment and testing workflow for both PR and nightly jobs:

+- **Environment Preparation:** Sets up clusters and namespaces based on job requirements.
+- **Deployment:** Deploys RHDH instances using Helm charts.
+- **Testing:** Runs end-to-end tests with Playwright.
+- **Cleanup and Reporting:** Cleans up resources and collects artifacts after testing.

+### Automated Steps

 - **Environment Setup:**
-    - **PR Tests:** Ephemeral environments are automatically created and destroyed per test run to ensure a clean state for each test.
+  - **PR Tests:** Ephemeral environments are automatically created and destroyed per test run.
-    - **Nightly Tests:** Use long-running clusters with automated updates to reflect production-like environments.
+  - **Nightly Tests:** Use long-running clusters with automated updates, including multiple OCP versions (usially the current and the previous two).
 - **Deployment:**
-    - RHDH instances are deployed using automated scripts and Helm charts to ensure consistency and repeatability.
+  - RHDH instances are deployed using automated scripts and Helm charts.
 - **Test Execution:**
-    - Tests are executed using `yarn` scripts defined in `package.json`, orchestrated by the CI pipeline.
+  - Tests are executed using `yarn` scripts defined in `package.json`.
+- **Cleanup:**
+  - The script cleans up all temporary resources after tests.
+- **Reporting:**
+  - Generates reports and stores artifacts for **6 months**.
+  - Nightly test results are posted to Slack channel `#rhdh-e2e-test-alerts`.

 ### Configuration Details

 - **Environment Variables and Secrets:**
-  - Environment variables such as `AKS_NIGHTLY_CLUSTER_NAME` and secrets like GitHub credentials are stored securely in the **OpenShift-CI Vault**.
-These are securely accessed by the scripts during runtime through environment variables.
+  - Stored securely in the **OpenShift-CI Vault** and accessed during runtime.
+- **Cluster Credentials:**
+  - The script sets cluster URLs, tokens, and selects the appropriate OCP version based on job requirements.
+- **Namespace and Resource Management:**
+  - Handles creation and deletion of namespaces and applies necessary Kubernetes resources.
+- **Dependency Management:**
+  - Installs required tools like `oc`, `kubectl`, and `helm` if not already available.